MicrosoftDocs/powerbi-docs/powerbi-docs/service-the-report-editor-take-a-tour.md

 The buckets (sometimes called *wells*) in this pane vary depending on the type of visualization you've selected.
 For example, if you've selected a bar chart, you see Axis, Legend, and Values.
 When you select a field or drag it onto the canvas, Power BI adds that field to one of the buckets.
 You can also drag fields from the Fields list directly into the buckets.
 Some buckets are limited to certain types of data.
 For example, **Values** won't accept non-numeric fields.
 So if you drag a **Category** field into the **Values** bucket, Power BI changes it to **Count of Category**.

-For more information, see [Add visualizations to a Power BI report](visuals/power-bi-report-add-visualizations-i.md)
+For more information, see [Add visualizations to a Power BI report](visuals/power-bi-report-add-visualizations-i.md).

-This part of the pane also has options to control drillthrough and filter behavior.
+This part of the pane also has options to control [drillthrough](desktop-drillthrough.md) and filter behavior.

 ### Format your visuals
 Select the paint roller icon to display the Format pane.
 The options available depend on the type of visualization selected.

 ![Formatting pane in the report editor](media/service-the-report-editor-take-a-tour/power-bi-visual-pane-format.png)

-The formatting possibilities are almost endless.
+The formatting possibilities are extensive.
 To learn more, explore on your own, or visit these articles:

 * [Customizing  visualization title, background, and legend](visuals/power-bi-visualization-customize-title-background-and-legend.md)
 * [Color formatting](visuals/service-getting-started-with-color-formatting-and-axis-properties.md)